 The CDEI Working Group mini team proposes to establish a working group after the close of the current CDEI WG process entitled “Restructuring CAEECC Working Group.”
 Hereinafter called “Restructuring Working Group.”

-This proposed group will co-create a process to develop a comprehensive proposal for restructuring CAEECC and guidance for its working groups or any subcommittees, after the conclusion of this CDEI working group, to more effectively accomplish the aims of the CAEECC to meet CPUC diversity, equity, inclusion, and energy efficiency goals.
+This proposed group will co-create a process to develop a comprehensive proposal for restructuring CAEECC and guidance for its working groups or any subcommittees, after the conclusion of this CDEI working group, to more effectively accomplish the aims of the CAEECC to meet CPUC justice, equity, diversity, inclusion, and energy efficiency goals.

 The first step of that proposal would be to draft a prospectus that meets the objectives of the working group, as delineated in Sections 3b and 3c.